Annual Prime Day Sale 20’: Amazon’s Response to COVID19

-April is here and that means Amazon Prime Day is roughly 3 months away.
-Despite major tech companies canceling their annual events due to the COVID-19 pandemic.
-Amazon is moving full steam ahead with this year’s Prime Day shopping extravaganza, even as it grapples with the pandemic.
+April is here, and that means Amazon Prime Day is roughly three months away.
+Despite major tech companies canceling their annual events due to the COVID-19 pandemic, Amazon is moving full steam ahead with this year’s Prime Day shopping extravaganza, even as it grapples with the pandemic.

 Amazon is sending invitations to sellers and vendors to submit deals for this year’s Prime Day.
 This could mean that Amazon is anticipating that the supply chain is going to normalize within a few weeks.
 However, some sellers are skeptical about Prime Day getting postponed as they are still trying to fix the supply chain issues.
 This is according to leaked emails obtained by Business Insider.

 As told to Business Insider, the company hasn’t made “any announcements about Prime Day.” (an Amazon spokesperson).
-It was also said, “We remain focused on ensuring the safety of our associates and serving our customers, while naturally evaluating future plans.”
+It also said, “We remain focused on ensuring the safety of our associates and serving our customers while evaluating future plans.”